Skip to content

 • Don’t agree to work offered by unsolicited doorstep callers.

-• Don’t rely on posts or recommendations on social media sites without doing your own research.
+• Don’t rely on posts or recommendations on social media sites or trader approval platforms without doing your own research.

 • Don’t be swayed by glossy flyers or impressive websites as they may not show the trader’s own work.